 A workshop with Dr. Gillian "Gus" Andrews

-Author, Keep Calm and Log On (forthcoming from MIT Press, April 2020)
+Author, Keep Calm and Log On (MIT Press)

 (929) 445-3966 | firstname.lastname@example.org

 These in-person workshops can be conducted in sessions as brief as 90 minutes, or extended for full-day sessions as desired.
-If you’d like to bring Dr. Andrews to your community in the summer of 2020, get in touch!
+If you’d like to bring Dr. Andrews to your community to lead these workshops in the summer of 2020, get in touch!

 Join the Keep Calm and Log On Newsletter at tinyletter.com/keepcalmlogon